We reach the campsite of Gelghad after 5 hours of arduous trekking walking through thick pine forests and climbing steep rocks.

 The place is conditioned with a clean, chilly breeze in summers.
 It seemed like an ideal escapade in summer to me.
 Bring your picnic basket and your favorite book along.

 We reach a high point which is distinguished by stone and Tibetan flag.
 We regale thinking that we have reached the pass but it didn't look anything like it.
-That is when our guide debunk us that while this is the highest point (3700 m) it is not the pass.
-The real pass is further 2 km away.
+That is when our guide gave us some very surprising info.
+He stated that while this is the highest point of the trek (3,700 M), it is not the pass.
+The real pass is 2 km ahead.

 The weather is changing.
 The foggy clouds hover around us.
 We walk into a nebulous path.